TUDelft-books/CSBB-textbook/book/Quarter2/Week2_10.md

 *Friday:*
 -	Final reflection on the whole minor

+*Scheduled by Supervisor:*
+-   Oral Exam

 Remember you will also have a graded individual oral exam with your supervisor at some point this week.
 This will have to be scheduled with your supervisor.

-## Group Activity of the Week
-This week will be mostly focused on final presentations and feedback.

 ## Sample Oral Exam Questions